Peter Peak (California)

 Peter Peak is a 12,490 ft mountain summit located west of the crest of the Sierra Nevada mountain range, in Fresno County of central California, United States.
 It is situated in northern Kings Canyon National Park, 2 mi southwest of The Hermit, and 0.6 mi northwest of Mount McGee, the nearest higher neighbor.
 Topographic relief is significant as the west aspect rises 2,900 ft above Goddard Canyon in 1.5 mile.
 The John Muir Trail passes to the east, providing an approach.
 This geographical feature was named by the Sierra Club in 1938 in memory of one of their own, Peter Grubb (1919–1937), who made the first ascent of this peak in 1936.
 Peter died at Capri, age 18, while traveling on a bicycle tour of Italy.
-This mountain's name has been officially adopted by the United States Board on Geographic Names.
+This mountain's toponym has been officially adopted by the United States Board on Geographic Names.

 Climate

 According to the Köppen climate classification system, Peter Peak is located in an alpine climate zone.
 Most weather fronts originate in the Pacific Ocean, and travel east toward the Sierra Nevada mountains.
 As fronts approach, they are forced upward by the peaks, causing them to drop their moisture in the form of rain or snowfall onto the range (orographic lift).
 Precipitation runoff from this mountain drains into tributaries of the San Joaquin River.